AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

 The **Compare to Current** action is available from the [Timeline](/help/assets/content-fragments/content-fragments-managing.md#timeline-for-content-fragments) after you have selected a specific version.

-This will open:
+This opens:

 * the **Current** (latest) version (left)

 * the selected version **v&lt;*x.y*&gt;** (right)

-They will be shown side by side, where:
+They are shown side by side, where:

 * Any differences are highlighted